-Clarks Summit University is a moderately sized university offering more than forty different undergraduate programs both in person and online.
+Clarks Summit University is a moderately sized university offering more than fifty different undergraduate programs both in person and online.
 Offerings include the full range of ministry-related majors as well as several more traditional options (liberal arts, sciences, education, business, etc.) Clarks Summit offers a popular double major combining a student’s chosen career pathway and Biblical studies.
 The option appropriately reflects the university’s larger dual priorities – practical, quality career preparation and a meaningful, Christ-centered life.

 College of the Ozarks